Kalasky/spotifly/README.md

 scoop update twitch-cli
 ```

-- Before you can use the Twitch CLI, you must configure it with your application’s client ID and secret that you should have saved in a text file or somewhere else.
+- Before you can use the Twitch CLI, you must configure it with your application’s client ID and secret that you should have saved in a notepad or somewhere else.
 - To configure the Twitch CLI, run the following command:

 ```sh